 The gaps in soft skills identified by employers in the survey and the consultation process were primarily at a level no higher than SCQF 5.
 We know this as the comments received frequently referred to problems with literacy and communication that if not addressed prior to someone undertaking a Level 3 SVQ or HNC, would prove a serious obstacle to their successful completion of the award.
-In terms of the prior support that may be required the only training courses known of that tackle such issues are the Return to Learn course (funded by Government and delivered by WEA and Unison) and a similar course provided by the Scottish Institute for Residential Child Care (SIRCC).
+In terms of the prior support that may be required the only training courses known of that tackle such issues are; the Return to Learn course that is funded by Government and delivered by the Workers' Educational Association and Unison; and a similar course provided by the Scottish Institute for Residential Child Care (SIRCC).
 Adult Literacy funding may also help but is at a level below SCQF 5.

 Given the numbers of people identified in 3.2.1 above, who will need to undertake a level 2 or level 3 SVQ in the next five years and the comments of employers regarding pre-support it seems likely that such support will prove to be an area of increasing demand.
-It is known that the Return to Learn course and the SIRCC course both have limited future funding and currently train approximately X people per year.
-This therefore seems to be an issue of the extent of provision (E).